codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/launch-composition.md

   - /docs/launch-composition-1/
 toc: true
 ---
-Using this repository we'll help you get up to speed with basic functionality such as: `building Docker images` and `launching composition`.
+Using this repository, we'll help you get up to speed with basic functionality such as: `building Docker images` and `launching composition`.

 This project uses `Node JS` to build an application which will eventually become a distributable Docker image.